paridhi091/Smart-society/README.md

-# The Housing Society Management System
+# Housing Society Management System

 ## Overview

-The Housing Society Management System is a Java desktop application designed to help housing societies manage flats, maintenance bills, payments, users, and tenant complaints.
+The **Housing Society Management System** is a Java-based application designed to simplify the management of residential society operations.

+The system allows society owners/administrators to manage flats, generate monthly maintenance bills, record payments, track pending dues, manage tenant accounts, and handle tenant complaints.
-The system replaces manual registers and spreadsheets with a centralized application where society owners/administrators can manage financial records and tenants can view their own information and raise complaints.

-The project provides two interfaces built on the same underlying business logic:
+The project provides **two interfaces**:

-- **Console version (`Main.java`)** - menu-driven terminal application
-- **GUI version (`LoginGUI.java`)** - Swing-based application with role-based access

-Both interfaces use the same `DuesManager` business logic and CSV-based persistent storage through `FileHandler`.
+* **Console-based interface** for command-line execution and automated evaluation.
+* **Graphical User Interface (GUI)** using Java Swing for easier interaction by owners and tenants.

+The application uses CSV files for persistent data storage, allowing information to remain available between program executions.

+---

+## Objectives

+The main objectives of this project are:

+* To digitize common housing society management activities.
+* To maintain flat and owner information.
+* To generate and track monthly maintenance bills.
+* To record and monitor payments.
+* To calculate pending dues and total collections.
+* To provide separate functionality for society owners and tenants.
+* To allow tenants to raise and track complaints.
+* To provide a simple and user-friendly interface.
+* To store application data persistently using CSV files.
+* To demonstrate object-oriented programming and modular Java development.

 ---